Special Educational Needs & Disabilities

 6. What training have the staff, supporting children and young people with SEND, had or are having?

-I have been in the school for 8 years and have successfully completed the National Award for Special Educational Needs Co-ordinator (NASENCO).
+I have been in the school for 9 years and have successfully completed the National Award for Special Educational Needs Co-ordinator (NASENCO).
 I have over 30 years’ experience of working with children and young people in a range of settings.

 Training for teaching and support staff is on-going and has recently included sessions on Autism, Quality First Teaching (including Rosenshine’s principles), and ADHD.
-We are working towards becoming a recognised ‘ADHD friendly school’.
+On-going advice is obtained from external specialists.
+This academic year our SEND training focus is on supporting students with dyslexia/dyslexic tendencies.

 7. What specialist services and expertise are available at or accessed by the school?